openhwgroup/cva6/RESOURCES.md

 > [!NOTE]
 > We only collect here pointers to resources that are mature enough to be used by external users.
-> Resources that reach the TRL-5 maturity (ready to integrate into productions ICs) is clearly be mentioned.
+> Resources that reach the TRL-5 maturity (ready to integrate into productions ICs) are clearly mentioned.
-> Otherwise, you can assume that the resources below are TRL-4.
+> Otherwise, you can assume a TRL-4 maturity.

 > [!WARNING]
 > The CVA6 team is not liable for the other repositories.